devjhex/quiz-app/README.md

 ## Project Overview
 This is a quiz web application.
 # Tech Stack
-This project is built with HTML and Tailwind.
+This project is built with HTML and Tailwind CSS.
 ## Screenshots